FCostaS/COSMUSDesign/README.md

-# Fixed-Wing UAV Simulator
+# COSMUS Design (Co-Simulation Multi-UAV for Systems Design)

-The Fixed-Wing UAV Simulator is a ROS package, aimed to modeling, developing and testbed algorithms of navigation for Unmanned Aerial Vehicles (UAVs) with fixed-wing.
+The COSMUS Design is a ROS package, aimed to modeling, developing and testbed algorithms of navigation for Unmanned Aerial Vehicles (UAVs) with fixed-wing.
 The plataform has support for swarming applications and integration with MATLAB/Simulink.

 This simulation platform allows to understand the behavior of the flight control system by comparing and evaluating different indoor and outdoor scenarios, with a details level quite close to reality.